1101712/Rice-Detector/README.md

 Used for feeding data into the model during training.
 The validation dataset is not augmented, allowing a more accurate assessment of model performance on unmodified images.

 - Batch Size:
 The choice of batch size affects the speed and stability of training.
 A smaller batch size can lead to more stable but slower convergence.

+- Step-by-step Prinziple:
+The model is created to train step-by-step, one epoch at a time.
+This approach allows for saving the training history after each epoch.
+The saved history files named 'history_epoch_{epoch:02d}.csv' provide detailed insights into the model's performance across epochs, enabling a more thorough analysis to determine the most effective model.

 ### Early Stopping and Checkpointing